What’s an Apple Pickle?

 are the perfect apple for pickling because they are very firm and dense in texture, and have a wonderful tart flavor that I just love!
-Plus, Pink Lady apples resist browning when you slice into them, which means you can take your time making the perfect pickle slices and not fret about browning apples.
+Plus, Pink Lady apples resist browning when you slice into them.
+Therefore, you can take your time with this sweet apple pickle recipe and not fret about browning.

-2. While the brine is simmering, slice the apples.
-I prefer to slice mine on a mandolin so that I have thin, uniform slices, but you can simply slice them with a knife too.
+- While the brine is simmering, slice the apples.
+I prefer to slice mine on a mandolin so that I have thin, uniform slices, but you can use a knife too.
 I also opted to leave the core in my quick pickled apples, but you can remove the core if you wish.
 If you do decide to leave it in though, be sure to remove any seeds or seed fragments before adding the apple slices to the brine.

-These quick pickled apples are tart, tangy, sweet, and a bit sour all at the same time making them the perfect pop of flavor to brighten up salads, layer on to sandwiches, or as an unexpected addition to charcuterie and cheese boards.
+These quick pickled apples are tart, tangy, sweet, and a bit sour all at the same time.
+And they add the perfect pop of flavor to brighten up salads, layer on to sandwiches, or as an unexpected addition to charcuterie and cheese boards.
 While they’re delicious enough to stand alone, they can also provide a much needed burst of acidity when paired with rich meaty mains like pork roast.